UltimateHG/ultimatehg.github.io/_articles/0022_greyctf2024quals_authors_writeup_1.md

 0x7fffffffe2d0: 0x00000000      0x00000000      0x004040a0      0x00000000
 ```

-We can see our input on the stack, and since PIE is disabled, the addresseses beginning with `0x40..` would be our potential targets for overriding.
+We can see our input on the stack, and since PIE is disabled, the addresseses beginning with `0x40..` would be our potential targets for overwriting.
 Examining each `0x40..` address, we eventually see this in `0x004013e4`:
 ```
 pwndbg> x 0x004013e4
 0x4013e4 <menu+186>:    0x8d481beb